lexicHQ/docs/deploy.md

 For any questions and feedback, please reach us at hello@recime.io.
 bash-3.2$
 ```
+Make sure to save your bot URL.
 After you have successfully deployed the bot, it is time to execute it.